JoelFaldin/FCC-NestJS/README.md

 # FreeCodeCamps Backend and APIs development in NestJS

-Recently, I finished FreeCodeCamps <a href="https://www.freecodecamp.org/learn/back-end-development-and-apis/">Backend development and APIs</a> course where I used NodeJS and Express to build microservices.
-After that I started learning <a href="https://nestjs.com">NestJS</a>, another backend framework that uses Express under the hood.
+Recently, I finished FreeCodeCamps [Backend development and APIs](https://www.freecodecamp.org/learn/back-end-development-and-apis/) course where I used NodeJS and Express to build microservices.
+After that I started learning [NestJS](https://nestjs.com), another backend framework that uses Express under the hood.
 And I had the _incredible_ idea to re-write FCCs projects using NestJS, as a way to get aquainted with the framework.

 **Important: In all of these projects I used the pnpm package manager.**
 If you want to check these projects, it is encouraged to use pnpm too.